CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Additional Experiments and Analysis

 Across all benchmarks, CADO demonstrates a significant performance advantage.
-Strikingly, even the ablated CADO-L—which forgoes Local Rewrite and thus requires only 40\% of the computational budget of T2T—consistently outperforms both the fully-equipped T2T and the baseline DIFUSCO.
-This result underscores the profound impact of our direct objective alignment.
+Notably, even the ablated CADO-L—which forgoes Local Rewrite and thus requires only 40\% of the computational budget of T2T—consistently outperforms both the fully-equipped T2T and the baseline DIFUSCO.
+This result underscores the effectiveness of our direct objective alignment.